For urgent consular assistance call

 More information:

-Theft can occur, including from your hotel room or vehicle.
+Theft can occur anywhere, including at your hotel room or vehicle.

 Pickpockets operate: